deak-ai/healthwallet-ips/README.md

 - **Web Wallet Integration**: Direct access to the web-based wallet functionality of the walt.id infrastructure from within the app.

-- **AI Agent**: Demo AI agent powered by Elevenlabs conversational agent to support Q&A on the patients health record, such as asking about which allergies, medications or problems a patient has.
+- **AI Agent**: Demo AI agent powered by Elevenlabs conversational agents to support Q&A on the patients health record, such as asking about which allergies, medications or problems a patient has.
+The server side implementation is in the [web](web) directory and requires an elvenlabs API key to run.

 ## Technology Stack